uva-responsibleai/fall-24/safety/mar-11.md

 # Methods

-(I think we should split up the methods into poisoning attacks and proposed defenses)
+In this section, we discuss the methodology of some poisoning attacks and some defenses against them, in that order.
+For the attacks, we describe the respective threat models and the procedure involved in mounting them.
+Results for each attack and defense are deferred to the next section (Key Findings).
 ## Attacks

 ### Attack 1.
 Poisoning Attack against SVMs